damslab/reproducibility/vldb2024-POLAR/README.md

 #### Instructions

-1. Run `./installDependencies.sh`.
+1. Run `./1-prepareExperiments.sh`.
 Installs the dependencies and generates the benchmark data (JOB, SSB, SSB-skew).
 This script is **explicitly** only tested for Ubuntu 20.04.
 Alternatively, [SkinnerDB](https://github.com/cornelldbgroup/skinnerdb), [SkinnerMT](https://github.com/cornelldbgroup/skinnerdb/tree/skinnermt), and [Postgres](https://www.postgresql.org) can be installed manually according to their individual instructions.
-The remaining (DuckDB-based) requirements can then be installed with `installDependenciesDuckDB.sh`. *Estimated time: 2-3 hours.*
+The remaining (DuckDB-based) requirements can then be installed with `1-prepareExperiments.sh duckdb-only`. *Estimated time: 2-3 hours.*
-2. Run `./runAllExperiments.sh`.
+2. Run `./2-runAllExperiments.sh`.
 Executes the experiments and generates the paper artifacts. *Estimated
    time: 3-4 days.*
 3. Open `paper/main.pdf` to check the results.